fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 Additionally,

 - Ensure fundamental understanding of the purpose for a Brand and Campaign, as described in the article, [Learn about SMS Texting in Teams](sms-overview.md)
-- Confirm service enablement is configured, as described in the article, [Setting up SMS in TAC](sms-setup-brand-and-campaign.md)
+- Confirm service enablement is configured, as described in the articles [Step 1: Create brand](sms-setup-brand.md) and [Step 2: Create campaign](sms-setup-campaign.md).

 ## Enabling SMS for a user